 Camara helps Georgia rally to beat No. 20 Missouri 80-70

-Missouri (13-6, 6-6 Southeastern Conference) lost its third straight game.
-It blew a 48-35 lead following a dominant start to the second half.
+Missouri (13-6, 6-6 Southeastern Conference) blew a 48-35 lead following a dominant start to the second half.

+“You put yourself in a position to win it on the road, you’ve got to find a way to win it,” coach Cuonzo Martin said.

+Camara said it was important that the Bulldogs, faced with their own streak of two consecutive losses, played with even more hunger than the Tigers.

 Camara’s three-point play with 4:55 left broke a 62-all tie, launching an 18-8 run to end the game.